YAFNET/YAFNET/yafsrc/install.txt

 6. Give the ASPNET/Network Service account write access to the Upload folder.

+7. When running in production environment, make sure to disable debugging in web.config and turn custom error on.
+You can just rename release.config to web.config to achieve this effect.
+Similarly, use development.config file to disable custom errors and enable debugging.

 If you have any questions, I'll be happy to help. support@yetanotherforum.net